ProjectLibertyLabs/siwf/docs/src/Actions/Actions.md

 ## Backend Requirements

-- Able to validate payloads from Frequency Access
+- Able to validate payloads received from a SIWF compatible system
 - Able to connect to a Frequency RPC Node
 - Able to sign transactions to submit to the Frequency RPC Node